The Last Actuary

 The Merciless AI Onslaught

-As I turned on the news I was greeted by some uplifting positive news.
+As I brought up the the news on my e-retina I was greeted by some uplifting positive news.
 The new president of China and free leader of the world was speaking at an address and the support from the crowd was palpable.

 This was, of course, no surprise.
 President Wò sēn was after all an artificial intelligent robot.
 What began as a joke (“Watson For President”) in 2016 had set in motion the wheels towards the current reality.
 Surprisingly, the vast majority were embracing the new efficient world order where national decisions were based on terabytes of historic data, aided by quantum computers that had all but replaced traditional binary computers.